Ahomagai/Ahomagai.github.io/README.md

 ![Alt text](https://github.com/Ahomagai/Ahomagai.github.io/blob/main/images/US%20State%20Mortality%20Rates%20across%20Normalized%20Avg%20Number%20of%20Trips.png)

 <br> </br>
 <p>Not really but this data takes into account all of the COVID 19 mortality from the beginning to end of 2023.
-Plenty of health measures, and the distribution of the vaccines in early 2021 may impact this. </p>
+Plenty of health policy and protective measures such as masking, physical distancing, air purification and the distribution of the vaccines in early 2021 may have an impact on this. </p>
-<p> What about if we limit to just the 2020 year? </p>
+<p> But qhat about if we limit to just the 2020 year? </p>

 <br> </br>
 ![Alt text](https://github.com/Ahomagai/Ahomagai.github.io/blob/main/images/2020_US_State_Mortality_Rates_by_Normalized_Average_Trips.png)

-<p> Now a more interesting story emerges, although the relationship is weak, r=0.34, there is some significant correlation between mortality rates and number of trips taken in 2020.
+<p> Now a more interesting story emerges, although the relationship is weak, r=0.34, p<0.05, there is some significant correlation between mortality rates and number of trips taken in 2020.
 Red dots represents states where mortality rate was >400 deaths per 100,000 and green dots represent mortality rates <200 per 100,000.
 Population density could for sure have played a role in these results but it is interesting that it isn't just more population / higher density -> higher deaths, as was the case with North Dakota being high in deaths with less than 1,000,000 in population. </p>

 <br> </br>
 ### Forecasting Covid 19 cases using autoregressive models